The Most Haunted Places In The Appalachian Mountains

 Daniel Case – Own work, CC BY-SA 4.0, via Wikimedia Commons

-With an atmosphere akin to a ghost town, Museum Village has been the site of numerous reported apparitions, including sightings of a young woman darting through the fields.
-We regularly host ghost tours at the museum, a must for those seeking a brush with the supernatural.
+Nestled in Monroe Township, New York, Museum Village is renowned for its ghost sightings, and it’s a standout amidst a county renowned for its haunted sites.
+With an atmosphere akin to a ghost town, Museum Village has been the site of numerous reported ghost sightings, including those of a young woman darting through the fields.
+They regularly host ghost tours at the museum, a must for those seeking a brush with the supernatural.
+Don’t miss out on must-see features, including the Candle Shop, where guests can create their own candles, and the Natural History Museum.

 The Appalachian Trail